Romania in the Eurovision Song Contest 2016: Promotion

-TVR disqualification from EBU services
+TVR withdrawal from EBU services

-On 22 April 2016, the EBU announced that the Romanian national broadcaster TVR was withdrawn from all EBU member services following the repeated non-payment of debts.
-The withdrawal disqualified TVR from broadcasting the Eurovision Song Contest 2016 and therefore made the selected Romanian entry ineligible to compete.
+On 22 April 2016, the EBU announced that TVR was withdrawn from all EBU member services following the repeated non-payment of debts.
+The withdrawal disqualified TVR from participating and broadcasting the Eurovision Song Contest 2016 and therefore made the selected Romanian entry ineligible to compete.
 TVR had a deadline until 20 April to pay their debts totaling CHF 16 million to the EBU to avoid disqualification.
 EBU General Director Ingrid Deltenre stated: "It is regrettable that we are forced to take this action.
 We are disappointed that all our attempts to resolve this matter have received no response from the Romanian government.
 In recent weeks the EBU has taken note of the Ministry of Finance’s suggestion that TVR may be placed into insolvency proceedings which may in turn lead to a profound restructuring of the broadcaster.
 The EBU is a not-for-profit association which represents 73 Public Service Broadcasters in 56 countries.
 The continued indebtedness of TVR jeopardizes the financial stability of the EBU itself."

 Romania, originally set to perform in position 12 in the second semi-final of the contest on 12 May 2016, was removed from the running order for the competition.
 The EBU confirmed that the Romanian entry, already released on the official compilation album for the contest, would continue to be made available for digital download and streaming as a courtesy to the artist and that all accredited press from Romania would retain their accreditation under the International Delegation of press and fans from non-participating countries.
 The Executive Supervisor for the Eurovision Song Contest, Jon Ola Sand, commented: "This is of course disappointing for the artist chosen to represent Romania, for our colleagues at TVR who have prepared their participation so well this year and, not least, for Romanian viewers and the many Eurovision fans in the country.
 As with all participants, SVT has been preparing for Romania's act thoroughly over the past weeks.
 To take an act out at such late stage is of course a little disruptive, but it will not negatively affect the 2016 Eurovision Song Contest in any other way."